-Marisa has authored three books published by Edition Reuss: "Black Tattoo Art," (September 2009), and "Black & Grey Tattoo (September 2010), and Color Tattoo Art (June 2011), and "Black Tattoo Art 2," (September 2013).
+Marisa has authored four books published by Edition Reuss: "Black Tattoo Art," (September 2009), "Black & Grey Tattoo (September 2010), Color Tattoo Art (June 2011), and "Black Tattoo Art 2," (September 2013).
 These books are part of series she is working on, showing the very best of different tattoo genres.
-Marisa also edited the hardcover "Tattoo World" for Abrams Books, which will be released in October 2011.
+Marisa also edited the hardcover "Tattoo World" for Abrams Books.
 And her upcoming book, "Tattoo Law," on the laws affecting tattoo business and culture is also underway.

 Her author copies can be purchased here.

 "Dots to Lines" Documentary

 Crowdfunding Body Art, One Name at a Time